deannaturner/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+When we query from the database, we are directly using the user-provided values from the query.
+This means we are not checking if the user-provided query is a valid query or a malicious query before executing it.

 2. Briefly explain how a malicious attacker can exploit them.

+Since there is no input sanitization, a malicious attacker can inject NoSQL into the query that will get executed to steal sensitive information in the database.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?

+`secure.ts` implements input sanitization of the endpoint.
+It removes all non-alphanumeric characters before executing the query to the database.
+This ensures a NoSQL attack cannot happen.